MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Results

+Furthermore, three human physicians are invited to independently validate the effectiveness of the opinions generated by the workflow on the MIMIC-MACD-human dataset (detailed in \nameref{MACD-collaboration} in \nameref{meth}).
+The diagnostic accuracy encompasses both the correct results from cases where the workflow reaches consensus and the final diagnostic outcomes determined by human experts.
+Fig.~\ref{fig:fig4}d compares the accuracy of the collaboration workflow against the highest-performing single diagnostician agent (Llama3.1-70B) and the human physician cohort.
+The collaboration workflow achieved an accuracy of 83.3\%, compared to 81.0\% for the single Llama3.1-70B agent and 65.0\% for the human physicians.
+The individual diagnostic accuracy of each physician within the MACD-human workflow is detailed in the Supplementary Materials ~\ref{S20}.

-\subsection{The MACD Framework Affords Explainability in the Diagnostic Process}
+\subsection{The MACD framework affords explainability in the diagnostic process}

-To enhance the transparency and trustworthiness of the diagnostician agents' diagnostic process, MACD framework incorporates an explainability design, which primarily consists of two aspects: causal intervention on Self-Learned Knowledge and the output of diagnostic rationale.
+To enhance the transparency and trustworthiness of the diagnostician agents' diagnostic process, the MACD framework incorporates an explainability design, which primarily consists of two aspects: causal intervention on Self-Learned Knowledge and the output of diagnostic rationale.
 As part of the knowledge refiner agent's workflow, the study employs a concept-based causal intervention method (\nameref{Multi-Agents} in \nameref{meth}), quantifying the impact of each piece of Self-Learned Knowledge on the final diagnostic accuracy by systematically removing them one by one for a specific disease.
-Fig~\ref{fig:fig6} presents the results for the knowledge refiner agent based on different models (Supplementary Material \ref{S5} and Supplementary Material \ref{S6}) , where the result finds that removing three concepts with a negative impact on the diagnosis of diverticulitis improves the accuracy of Llama-70B by 3.5\% (detailed in Supplementary Material \ref{S6.3}).
+Supplementary Material \ref{S5} presents the impact of the knowledge refiner agent based on different models, where the result finds that removing three concepts with a negative impact on the diagnosis of diverticulitis improves the accuracy of Llama-70B by 3.5\% (detailed in Supplementary Material \ref{S5.3}).
 This method not only facilitates the identification and optimization of the Self-Learned Knowledge content but also provides an explorable basis for understanding the decision-making process of the agents.